Multi-epitope HA Vaccine Confers Cross-protective Immunity to H5N8 and H9N2

 Abstract

-Avian influenza viruses, notably H5N8 (HPAI) and H9N2 (LPAI), threaten public health due to zoonotic potential and genetic adaptability.
-Avian influenza viruses circulate in poultry and can sometimes directly infect humans after contact with infected birds.
-Some existing vaccines have proven useful in controlling these severe infections.
-Traditional vaccines targeting variable hemagglutinin (HA) head domains necessitate frequent updates.
-This study designed a chimeric HA (cHA H9/H5) vaccine targeting conserved epitopes from H5N8 and H9N2 HA proteins to elicit broad immunity.
+Introduction: Avian influenza viruses, notably H5N8 (HPAI) and H9N2 (LPAI), threaten public health due to their zoonotic potential and genetic adaptability.
+These viruses circulate in poultry and can sometimes directly infect humans after contact with infected birds.
+Some existing vaccines have proven useful in controlling these infections.
+Traditional vaccines targeting the variable hemagglutinin (HA) head domains necessitate frequent updates.
+This study designs a chimeric HA (cHA H9/H5) vaccine targeting conserved epitopes from H5N8 and H9N2 HA proteins to elicit broad immunity.

-A multi-epitope construct, integrating B-cell and cytotoxic T lymphocyte epitopes linked via stabilizing sequences (KK, AAY, GPGPG), was a codon-optimized construct, expressed in E. coli BL21(DE3), and purified (>95% purity, 22 mg/L yield).
-Specific pathogen-free chickens (n=20/group) received two doses of cHA H9/H5 formulated with Alum or freund’s adjuvants, compared to commercial H5N8/H9N2 vaccines.
+Materials & Methods: A multi-epitope construct, integrating B-cell and cytotoxic T lymphocyte (CTL) epitopes linked via stabilizing sequences (KK, AAY, GPGPG), was codon-optimized, expressed in Escherichia coli BL21(DE3), and purified (>95% purity, 22 mg/L yield).
+Specific pathogen-free chickens (n=20/group) received two doses of cHA H9/H5 formulated with Alum or Freund’s adjuvants, compared to commercial H5N8/H9N2 vaccines.
 Humoral responses were assessed via hemagglutination inhibition (HI) assays.

-The cHA H9/H5 vaccine induced robust HI titers against homologous H9N2 (log₂ GMT 10–12) and hetero-subtypic H5N8 (log₂ GMT 6–8), surpassing commercial vaccines.
+Results: The cHA H9/H5 vaccine induced robust HI titers against homologous H9N2 (log₂ GMT 10–12) and hetero-subtypic H5N8 (log₂ GMT 6–8), surpassing commercial vaccines.
 While H9N2 vaccines lacked cross-reactive H5N8 antibodies, cHA H9/H5 elicited neutralizing titers (20–80) against H5N8.
-Freund’s adjuvant enhanced immunogenicity significantly, with sustained post-boost antibody levels.
+Freund’s adjuvant significantly enhanced immunogenicity, with sustained post-boost antibody levels.

-These results highlight the cHA H9/H5 vaccine’s ability to overcome strain-specific limitations by targeting conserved epitopes, inducing cross-reactive immunity critical for pandemic preparedness.
+Conclusion: These results highlight the cHA H9/H5 vaccine’s ability to overcome strain-specific limitations by targeting conserved epitopes, inducing cross-reactive immunity that is critical for pandemic preparedness.
 Adjuvant selection proved pivotal in optimizing responses, aligning with prior chimeric HA vaccine research.
-This study advances the development of universal influenza vaccines, offering a promising strategy to mitigate risks posed by different evolving avian influenza variants.
+This study advances the development of universal influenza vaccines, offering a promising strategy to mitigate risks posed by evolving avian influenza variants.

 Keywords